gpointonSOR/R-test/README.md

 Perhaps this will add another commit?

 What happens if I don't commit?
+Why didn't this commit?